metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_destination_rule_v1_manifest.md

 - `client_certificate` (String) REQUIRED if mode is 'MUTUAL'.
 - `credential_name` (String) The name of the secret that holds the TLS certs for the client including the CA certificates.
 - `insecure_skip_verify` (Boolean) 'insecureSkipVerify' specifies whether the proxy should skip verifying the CA signature and SAN for the server certificate corresponding to the host.
-- `mode` (String) Indicates whether connections to this port should be secured using TLS.Valid Options: DISABLE, SIMPLE, MUTUAL, ISTIO_MUTUAL
+- `mode` (String) Indicates whether connections to this port should be secured using TLS.
+Valid Options: DISABLE, SIMPLE, MUTUAL, ISTIO_MUTUAL
 - `private_key` (String) REQUIRED if mode is 'MUTUAL'.
 - `sni` (String) SNI string to present to the server during TLS handshake.
 - `subject_alt_names` (List of String) A list of alternate names to verify the subject identity in the certificate.